AdmiLeka/Password-Generator/README.md

 3. Including special charracters
 4. Including numbers

+Clicking the refresh button generates a new password with the parameters (checkboxes) provided.

 There is also a copy button which copies the generated password to the clipboard, making it easy to paste it in a password text field or anywhere the user needs to.

 The application's user interface (currently) looks like this